Atlantarain/DCW_Portfolio/databases.md

 I believe I have met the objectives given.
 I wanted to enhance the project by showcasing my ability to manipulate the database information as well as expand on the already set base of information.
 A column from the Agents table was removed and a new table was created for orders to expand the use of the database.
 This has been the most interesting artifact so far for me.
 As I look back on the course where I was introduced to SQL, I wasn’t a fan of it at the time.
 I felt overwhelmed at first but I hung in there and was able to finish the course with a better understanding.
 Revisiting SQL with this database.
 I have found that I really enjoyed manipulating the tables and felt comfortable early on.
 Like anything you haven't mastered, I ran into a speed bump here and there due to syntax and simple wording.
 Just had remind myself of the proper wording to manipulate the database and things started to move forward.
 As I get more practice with it, I am becoming more confidant.

-The enhancements below are use removing a column from the agents table and adding a new table called orders.
+The enhancements below shows us altering the Agents table by removing a column and creating a new table called orders.

 ```